 to make mistakes and be wrong and persisting through challenges are the liberating

-fundamentals of developing new skills and improve abilities.
-When we combine
+fundamentals of developing new skills and improve abilities, where we afford ourselves the

 Rauscheberg was a great example in exhibiting and reminding me of these

-fundamentals that played a significant role in my development . – Iran Lawrence
+fundamentals that played a significant role in my development.